Creating the New Era of Work Using Generative AI - Startup Stories with Max Brenssell

 Anton: Regarding Slack, how do you feel about Slack and OpenAI partnering together?
 Is that a big challenge for you?

 Max: It's super positive that a lot of the tools we integrate with are launching their native AI features.
 That drives general adoption and makes it more accessible for people to play with AI and use it in their daily lives.
 With regard to Slack, specifically, I would love to test the actual OpenAI app.
-It's interesting that they are building this app for Slack rather than Slack developing native AI features, which I guess is due to the whole Salesforce acquisition and integration there.
+It's interesting that they are building this app for Slack rather than Slack developing native AI features, which I guess is due to the whole Salesforce acquisition and AI integration there.

 As for us, we are already launching features in our App for Slack that go far beyond what the use case of the general OpenAI app for Slack will be.
 We try to innovate a lot on the Slack app as well and test new features there.
 So I'm not too worried about it being a direct competition.
 But I rather think it's a positive move because it brings AI more into the mainstream.